Anticipating a ‘second wave’ — and when and how SA should try to prevent or mitigate it

 Resurgence is likely but our response should be different

-A resurgence of Covid-19 is certain to occur in SA, though indications are that a second wave is likely to be different to the wave currently sweeping over Europe.
+A resurgence of Covid-19 is certain to occur in SA, although indications are that a second wave is likely to be different to the wave currently sweeping over Europe.

 It is possible that, because a large percentage of people who live in major urban metros with a high population density have already been infected, this will assist in limiting the rate of transmission in such settings.